UW survey finds majority support for marijuana legalization in state

 LARAMIE — Wyoming residents have steadily changing opinions regarding the use and possession of marijuana, according to a new survey by the Wyoming Survey and Analysis Center at the University of Wyoming.

 More than half (54%) of Wyoming residents now say they support allowing adults in Wyoming to legally possess marijuana for personal use.
-This continues the steady increase in support observed from 2014, 2016 and 2018, when support rose from 37% to 41% to 49%, respectively.
+This continues the steady increase in support observed from 2014, 2016 and 2018, when support rose from 37 percent to 41 percent to 49 percent, respectively.

 There is popular support among younger Wyoming residents, with a majority of 18- to 24-year-olds (67%), 25- to 34-year-olds (74%), 35- to 44-year-olds (68%) and 55- to 64-year-olds (51%) supporting legalization.
 Support for legalization falls below a majority of those aged 45-55 (45%), 65-74 (40%) and 75-older (30%).